How is Your Pet’s Health and a Happy Environment Linked to Poo?

 The article Dog Poo – Let’s Probe Further published by David Brock, Raw Pet Food Consultant – discusses an experiment conducted by a woman that measured her dog’s waste on both kibble and raw diets.
 She found that 70% of her pet’s waste was produced from a kibble diet and 30% was produced from a raw diet.
 That is a 40% reduction in pet waste!
 Although 40% may not seem extraordinary for one day, the amount saved on spending, energy, and resources over the course of the year versus those on a kibble diet is incredibly valuable.

-Another factor that can play a role in pet waste are the ingredients in the food.
+Another factor that can play a role in pet waste is the ingredients in the food.
 A diet full of artificial ingredients can present more difficulties decomposing in nature.

 View below for a closer look at a kibble ingredients list and what these can show up as in the body.